-Protonix tablets can be taken with or without food.
-Protonix oral granules should be taken 30 minutes before a meal.
+Protonix tablets are taken by mouth, with or without food.
+The oral granules should be taken 30 minutes before a meal.

-Take this medication for the full prescribed length of time.
-Your symptoms may improve before the condition is fully treated.
-Call your doctor if your symptoms do not improve or if they get worse while you are taking Protonix.
+Call your doctor if your symptoms do not improve or if they get worse while you are using this medicine.

-Store Protonix at room temperature away from moisture and heat.
+Store this medicine at room temperature away from moisture, heat, and light.

 What happens if I miss a dose?